-Tell them about what you are going to tell them
+- > Tell them about what you are going to tell them

-Tell them
+- ➤ Tell them

-Tell them that you have told them.
+- > Tell them that you have told them.

-In other words, arrange your material into an introduction, body and a conclusion.
-In the opening statement/introduction give your speakers an overview of the topic on which you are going to speak, clearly delineating the purpose of your subject.
+In other words, arrange your material into introduction, body and a conclusion.
+In the opening statement/introduction, give your speakers an overview of the topic on which you are going to speak, clearly delineating the purpose of your subject.
 Then go on to talking about the main relevant ideas and thoughts related to that topic in an interesting, lucid and informative manner.
 When concluding ask if there are any questions.
 Do not leave your audience with questions; clarify all uncertainties.
 Then sum up by reiterating the main points and leave the audience with some food for thought so as to leave a lasting impression.
 If you follow this principle in all oral communication, you will go a long way as an effective speaker.

-Whether you are writing or reading, always keep in mind the 4Cs of good communication: Correctness, Clarity, Conciseness and Courtesy.
+Always keep in mind the 4Cs of good communication:

+- > Correctness

+- $\succ$ Clarity

+- > Conciseness

+- > Courtesy

-Correctness of language creates the right impression in a reader's/ listener's mind.
+Correctness of language creates the right impression in a reader's listener's mind.
 If you are grammatically inconsistent or inaccurate in your writing or speaking, your purpose of communication will be diluted and there may be chances of miscommunication.
 Correctness of information is also a very important issue in communication.
-Withholding facts from your audience or giving misleading information are unforgivable acts in a communication.
-The objective is either lost or defeated when information is not presented correctly.
+Withholding facts from your audience or giving misleading information are unforgivable acts in communication.